jverhoeven/react-native-cognito-identity/README.md

 1. You need to store the password on the client.
 Currently the refresh token is not used to get new session tokens.
 2. It assumes the e-mail address is the username.
 3. Not all functionality is implemented, e.g. you cannot change the e-mail address after signup.
+4. No tests.
+5. Android only does region EU-WEST-1

 ## Getting started